nero2009/Express-Inventory-App/README.md

 ```

 ### Stack details
-This Application was built with the following technologies:
+This Application was built with the following technologies

-[x] Express/Node js for the backend
+[x]Express/Node js for the backend
-[x] MongoDb for the Database
+[x]MongoDb for the Database
-[x] Ejs(Embedded Javascript ) for the View engine
+[x]Ejs(Embedded Javascript ) for the View engine